spatie/laravel-data/docs/advanced-usage/validation-attributes.md

 ---
-title: Validation attributes weight: 5
+title: Validation attributes
+weight: 7
 ---

-It is possible to validate the request before a data object is constructed, this can be done by adding validation attributes to the properties of a data object like this:
+It is possible to validate the request before a data object is constructed.
+This can be done by adding validation attributes to the properties of a data object like this:

 ```php
 class SongData extends Data